-The St. John's Board is responsible for overseeing the programming and funding of general maintenance of the school grounds, buildings, facilities and other assets to provide a clean, safe, tidy and hygienic work and learning environment for students, staff and visitors.
+The Board is responsible for overseeing the programming and funding of general maintenance of the school grounds, buildings, facilities and other assets to provide a clean, safe, tidy and hygienic work and learning environment for students, staff and visitors.
 Within this responsibility assets must be protected, adequately maintained and not placed under unnecessary risk.

-Accordingly, the Principal will ensure that:
+The Principal will ensure that: